knative/docs/help/contributor/how-to/formatting.md

 ## Linking: Use relative URLs

-For all links within the Knative content, use relative linking (also know as [relative URLs](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2)).
+For all links within the Knative content, use relative linking (also known as [relative URLs](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2)).

 Linking conventions: